contributte/di/.docs/README.md

       tags: [inject.value]
 ```

+After all, the when the `FooPresenter` in created it will have filled `$bar` property with `<path>/www/baz`.
+Cool right?

 ## PassCompilerExtension

-With this extension you can split your big extension/configuration into more compiler passes (symfony idea).
+With this extension you can split your big extension/configuration into more compiler passes (Symfony idea).

 ```php
 use Contributte\DI\Extension\PassCompilerExtension;